-The general rule of thumb that is used to check the candidacy of a person for a laser hair removal in Dubai is the difference between the color of the skin and the hair.
-A person whose skin color is lighter than the shade of his or her hair is considered as an ideal candidate for laser hair removal treatment.
+The general rule of thumb that is used to check the candidacy of a person for laser hair removal is the difference between the color of the skin and the hair.
+A person whose skin color is lighter than the shade of his or her hair is considered an ideal candidate for laser hair removal treatment.

 The Fitzpatrick Scale

 In order to ascertain the candidacy of a person for laser hair removal, a scale known as the Fitzpatrick Scale is commonly used.
 It was devised by a Harvard Dermatologist Dr. Thomas B. Patrick in 1975.
 People falling in the scale from I to IV are considered to be ideal candidates as they have light to medium skin tone and medium to dark hair color.
 Those falling under Class V and VI too can get the treatment but the efficacy may not be as good.

 People under the age of 14 should not undergo Laser Hair Removal.
 Women who are pregnant or breastfeeding should not receive the treatment as well.
 In general, you must consider the advice of your dermatologist before opting for the procedure.